bariew/yii2-event-component/README.md

               ]
           ],
     ]

+    Explanation: in the example we defined that after creating new User model ('afterInsert') Email::userRegistration($event) method will be called.

     Since 1.1.0 you may also not define event manager, but just put _events.php into your config folder returning the same 'events' array as in example: